 Memory care, sometimes referred to as Alzheimer’s care, is typically an assisted living or residential care setting that is designed specifically to care for those with Alzheimer’s or other dementias.
 Any type of dementia (and there are over 70 known types) requires special care and understanding from the caregiver.

-Memory Care settings may provide physical and emotional relief as well as peace of mind for families with a memory-challenged relative.
-Our memory care team members undergo our dementia-specific training when learning how to provide assistance services while preserving the dignity of the elder.
+Memory care settings may provide physical and emotional relief as well as peace of mind for families with a memory-challenged relative.
+Care team members undergo extensive dementia-specific training when learning how to provide assistance services while preserving the dignity of the elder.

-Pear Valley Senior Living’s memory care is a comfortable living environment where elders are free to wander and use the memory care neighborhood and secure courtyard.
-Our Life Stations are designed with elders with cognitive impairments’ needs in mind.
-Enjoy gardening or caring for plants, tinker at the workbench, assist the team with making cookies at the therapy kitchen or enjoy the tactile sensations of “touchable art.”
-All elders are invited to even lead memory care programming as they are able – giving them a sense of purpose.
+Pear Valley memory care is a comfortable living environment where elders are free to wander and use the memory care neighborhood and secure courtyard.
+All elders live together and are encouraged to engage with and support one another.
+This prevents isolation of memory care residents and encourages meaningful interactions.
+All elders are invited to lead memory care programming as they are able – giving them a sense of purpose.

 Want to learn how to communicate with your loved one using empathetic communication?
 Join us for training!